-While eggs are considered a high quality protein source, containing all essential amino acids in adequate amounts, you might prefer alternatives or seek variety while still maintaining the advantages of a high protein diet.
-This post contains 15 high protein breakfast options without eggs, with at least 20 grams of protein per serving!
+While eggs are considered a high quality protein source, containing all essential amino acids in adequate amounts, it’s nice to have some variety while still maintaining the advantages of a high protein diet.
+This post contains over 12 high protein breakfast options without eggs, with at least 20 grams of protein per serving!

-Protein has been shown to promote weight loss and help with weight maintenance by increasing feelings of fullness and satisfaction (1).
+Protein has been shown to promote weight loss and help with weight maintenance by increasing feelings of fullness and satisfaction.
 Breakfast is hailed as the “most important meal of the day”, but it is often least prioritized – especially when it comes to consuming adequate protein.

 How Much Protein Should Be Consumed At Breakfast?